 Top 10 Sensors Commonly Used to Enable Automation in the Industrial Internet of Things

-The Industrial Internet of Things (IIoT) is reshaping the way global industry operates, taking center stage in modern industry by optimizing processes, improving productivity and driving smart decisions.
+The Industrial Internet of Things (IIoT) is reshaping the way global industry operates, taking center stage in modern industry by optimizing processes, improving productivity, and driving smart decisions.
 And in this digital transformation, sensor technology plays an irreplaceable role as a core driver of data collection and real-time monitoring.

-Introduction to IoT Sensors
+Introduction to Industrial Internet of Things Sensors

-An IoT sensor is an electronic module or chipset used to sense environmental or system conditions and transmit the collected data to the Internet through a gateway such as edge computing.
+An Industrial Internet of Things sensor is an electronic module or chipset used to sense environmental or system conditions and transmit the collected data to the Internet through a gateway such as edge computing.
 Sensors can operate through physical contact, radiation or magnetic fields.
 The main types fall into two categories:

 Passive sensors: sense changes in the environment and generate data without an external power source, such as temperature sensors.